firavoyage/blogging/river.md

 that's how wikipedia works. i remember they did not change my username automatically. (for decades it even required letters to admins)

 ---

+"i am rich"

+"baby shaker"

+"smth"

+i thought you could have an app to know how to die. not typical suicide.

+e.g. play maimai. then you would probably by killed from behind, yet you keep playing until you lose too much blood.

+---